open-mv-sandbox/dacti/docs/daicon.md

 > 🚧 *This is a working document, describing a work-in-progress format.
 Nothing described in this document should be seen as final.
 Features described in this document may not be implemented yet, or differ from as described.*

 Daicon containers are a wrapping file format, made to make file self-description and versioning easier.
-They let a file format describe itself using a UUID and semantic version.
-Additionally, they provide a flexible way to define named and versioned regions of data in the file, called "interfaces".
+They let a file format describe its features using extendable and versioned "interfaces".

 | Key | Value |
 | --- | --- |